 To provide a forum for beneficiaries to explain changes in their lives and the reasons for these changes, as well as creating a platform for Innovation Fund NGOs to adapt and improve their innovations according to the needs of beneficiaries.

-This is implemented only by Innovation Fund NGOs.
-The objective of CMS4 is to undertake a participatory evaluation and review of project experience at both the level of beneficiaries and for the implementing NGO.
-Using participatory group exercises, field staff collect a range of data on changes at the household level, and reasons for those changes, which is collated by NGOs into Change Reports.
+This was implemented only by Innovation Fund NGOs.
+The objective of CMS4 was to undertake a participatory evaluation and review of project experience at both the level of beneficiaries and for the implementing NGO.
+Using participatory group exercises, field staff collected a range of data on changes at the household level, and reasons for those changes, which was collated by NGOs into Change Reports.
 CMS4 is a process through which beneficiaries, field staff, NGO project management and shiree enhance their understanding of extreme poverty dynamics in the very particular context of each innovation fund intervention.
-The focus of CMS4 is in depth understanding of the innovation, enabling identification of successes and challenges and quick feedback into project management decisions.
+The focus of CMS4 was in depth understanding of the innovation, enabling identification of successes and challenges and quick feedback into project management decisions.

-Complimenting the group exercises, the NGOs hold Project Self‐Review Workshops, facilitated by a shiree Project Manager.
-These allow self reflection and ongoing enhancement of intervention management.
+Complimenting the group exercises, the NGOs held Project Self‐Review Workshops, facilitated by a shiree Project Manager.
+These allowed self-reflection and ongoing enhancement of intervention management.
 These can also be used to collate shared experiences from across the innovation fund portfolio.